Satellite Communications Glossary of Terms

 Composite Baseband –

 Coverage – The geographical area in which satellite signals can be transmitted or received with sufficient quality when using appropriately sized earth stations.
-Satellite coverages are usually communicated in the form of footprints displaying satellite G/T, EIRP or other quantity, such as the antenna size required for good quality reception of a particular service.
+Satellite coverage is usually communicated in the form of footprints displaying satellite G/T, EIRP or other quantity, such as the antenna size required for good quality reception of a particular service.

 Cross Modulation – A form of signal distortion in which modulation from one or more RF carrier(s) is imposed on another carrier.